Jackson County States' Attorney Joseph A Cervantez holds a press conference about his concerns on the Safe-T Act

-JACKSON COUNTY,IL— Dozens of states attorneys in Illinois are concerned whether or not the Safe-T Act is constitutionally accurate.
+JACKSON COUNTY,IL — Dozens of states attorneys in Illinois are concerned about whether or not the Safe-T Act is constitutionally accurate.

-On Monday Jackson County's States' Attorney Joseph A. Cervantez held a press conference to address some of his concerns and talked about how he will implement the new act alongside the constitution.
+On Monday, Jackson County's States' Attorney Joseph A. Cervantez explained how he will implement the new act alongside the constitution during a press-conference addressing some of his concerns.

 "I believe the way that the way that this was written and the way that they don't know how we're gonna implement this is not safe for the community.
 And its been my job over the last year, year and a half to try and figure out how were going to do this, And just 30 days away were still trying to figure out how were gonna do this," Cervantez says.